One Direction: Harry Styles Is Planning To Take Over Hollywood

 Zayn Malik has already enjoyed success with his album Mind of Mine and his single “Pillowtalk.”

-Some outlets claimed that Harry Styles was furious after Zayn Malik quit One Direction, and that the two maintain a fierce rivalry to this day.
+Some outlets claimed that Harry Styles was furious after Zayn Malik quit One Direction and that the two maintain a fierce rivalry to this day.

 Hollywood Life reported that Style was peeved when Zayn gave a series of interviews slamming One Direction’s music as lame and formulaic in the months after he quit the band.

-Styles eventually learned t laugh it off, but a source told the mag that Harry believed Zayn should not bite the hand that fed him for so long.
+Styles eventually learned to laugh it off, but a source told the mag that Harry believed Zayn should not bite the hand that fed him for so long.
 Styles even made a joke that Malik should watch his words because the boys just might need to reunite and do a reunion tour in a decade or two when their money runs out.

 “Every time that Zayn throws any shade toward his time in One Direction, Harry is the first one to laugh it off.
 At first he was mad but now it is just complete nonsense.
 Harry thinks you shouldn’t bite the hand that fed him for so long and gave Zayn the opportunity to do what he wants to do now in his career.
 And he always jokes that Zayn should watch his words because ten to twenty years from now they all will probably be trying to set up a reunion tour to make money when the fandom dies out.”